o-ouma/mcp-poc/README.md

  2. Create a github repo

+ 3. Create a PR

+ 4. Merge a PR

 As part of the analysis, the model also recommends improvements to each PR, further improving code quality.

 Link to Notion page: https://www.notion.so/PR-Summaries-1f325dacde7e8015ba2dee4e9c8976ed